amirrouh/cardiovision/README.md

 - Note: Make sure the defined files and directories in the "config.py" file exist and use the proper path format (For unix systems such as macos and linux, use "/" and in windows systems use "\\\\" to refer to the subdirectories.).
 The input file should be .nrrd format.

-- Note: For Mac silicon processor users, change the link in line 21 to "https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-aarch64.sh"
+- Note: For Mac silicon processor users, open "Dockerfile", change the link in line 21 to "https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-aarch64.sh"

 - Making sure the docker image and containers are installed and running properly.
 This can be done either within the docker desktop app or via the command line.
 For examle, for a unix terminal (MAC, LINUX, Windows WSL2) the command "docker ps" should return the info including the "cv_container" name.